 Object Storage doesn't use a global bucket namespace.
-Bucket names must be unique within the context of a namespace, but bucket names can be repeated across namespaces.
-Each tenant is associated with one default namespace that spans all compartments.
+Bucket names must be unique within the context of a namespace, but bucket names can be repeated across namespaces or across regions.
+Each tenant is associated with one default namespace that spans all compartments within a region.

 The Oracle Cloud Infrastructure Object Storage service encrypts all data at rest by default.
 Encryption can't be turned on or off using the API.

 Oracle Cloud Infrastructure does not use ACLs for objects.
 Instead, IAM policies are used to manage access to compartments, buckets, and objects.

 For more information, see Overview of the Object Storage Service.